PhD Defence Samal Bissenova

 November 13, 2023

-A big congratulations to Samal Bissenova, now officially Dr. Bissenova, on successfully defending her PhD thesis titled "Neutrophils: A Driving Force in Type 1 Diabetes?"
-A special thank you to the jury members—Sylvaine You (Université Paris Descartes, Paris, France), Niels Hellings (Universiteit Hasselt, Hasselt, Belgium), Simon De Meyer (KULAK, Kortrijk, Belgium), and Paul Proost (KU Leuven, Leuven, Belgium)—for their thought-provoking questions and for making this an engaging and interactive defense.
+🎓Congratulations, Dr. Bissenova!
+On successfully defending her PhD thesis titled "Neutrophils: A driving force in type 1 diabetes?"
+A special thank you to the jury members, Sylvaine You (Institute Cochin, Université Paris Descartes, Paris, France), Niels Hellings (Immunology & Infection, Universiteit Hasselt, Hasselt, Belgium), Simon De Meyer (Laboratory for Thrombosis Research, KULAK, Kortrijk, Belgium), and Paul Proost (Rega-Institute, KU Leuven, Leuven, Belgium), for their thought-provoking questions and for making this an engaging and interactive defense.

 Share this post